Private Equity Interview Questions & Answers

 Image: CFI’s LBO Modeling Course.

-This is one of those private equity interview questions you really have to prepare for.
-Giving generic answers like “your firm has a great reputation” is not sufficient, and you’ll have to point out some real specifics.
+This is one of those private equity interview questions that you really have to prepare for.
+Giving generic answers like “your firm has a great reputation” is not sufficient – you need to point out some real specifics.
 Spend time going through the company’s website and looking at their current and past portfolio companies.

-Make sure you find several that you’re personally interested in and can speak to in detail (see below question).
-Have a solid understanding of the firm’s approach to investing, their track record, who the founders and management team are, and most important, what you like about their approach.
+Make sure you find several that you’re personally interested in and can speak about in detail (see the next question below).
+Have a solid understanding of the firm’s approach to investing, their track record, who the founders and management team are, and, most importantly, what you like about their approach.

 See a list of the largest PE firms to start doing some research.

 Research in advance on the firm’s website and write down notes on the portfolio companies you find the most interesting.
-Be know to know about their:
+Obtain and retain facts about their:

-These private equity interview questions are designed to see what you’re really like as a person, and how well you’d fit with the culture of the firm.
-Since PE firms are typically a lot smaller than sell-side firms, personality fit matters a lot.
+These private equity interview questions are designed to see what you’re really like as a person in order to determine how well you would fit with the culture of the firm.
+Since PE firms are typically a lot smaller than sell-side firms, personality and culture fit matters a lot.